pezwilson/AscensionTest/README.md

 > rspec

-A logged-in user can update their own password, and I also added first and last name in order to identify users easily.
+A logged-in user can update their own password, and I also added first and last name in order to identify users more easily.